NicolasNgo/FeatureSelectionWithGammaMetric/README.md

 # File appendixFigures.R
 This script contains the R code necessary to generate the figures and tables of the appendix and the supporting information.

+# File sessionInfo.txt
+This file is the output of the R command sessionInfo().
+The file list information about the R version, the platform used and the operating system.
+Also some details about the packages (and their versions) loaded and attached in the environment at the time of computation of the simulation study.